Dunning-Kruger Effect: The Confidence-Competence Tango

 Remember when you first learned to ride a bike, and you took off those training wheels too early, thinking you were the next Lance Armstrong?
 You fell, you got a scraped knee, maybe shed a few tears.
 But then, you got back up, put those training wheels back on, practiced, and eventually, you learned.
 Consider the Dunning-Kruger Effect as our cognitive training wheels.
 With a little patience, self-awareness, and a zest for learning – just as with that bike – we can master the ride.

-2. Seek Gracious Feedback
+2. Seek Constructive Feedback